On the Hausdorff dimension of microsets: Obtainable Hausdorff dimensions in a gallery

 such that

-If for all large enough $k$ we have that $J_k$ intersects more than one of the sets $Q_{i}^*$, then for all but at most one of the sets $Q_{i}^*$, the constituent pieces $h_{u_1}\circ h_{u_2}\circ \cdots \circ h_{u_{\alpha_i}}(Q_i)$ become arbitrarily small compared with the diameter of $J_k$ and for such $Q_i^*$ the portion intersecting $J_k$ will get arbitrarily close to a subset of $Q_0$.
+and $\text{diam }J_k \to 0$.
+If for all large enough $k$ we have that $J_k$ intersects more than one of the sets $Q_{i}^*$, then for all but at most one of the sets $Q_{i}^*$, the constituent pieces $h_{u_1}\circ h_{u_2}\circ \cdots \circ h_{u_{\alpha_i}}(Q_i)$ become arbitrarily small compared with the diameter of $J_k$.
+Thus, for such $Q_i^*$, the portion intersecting $J_k$ will become arbitrarily close to a subset of $Q_0$ and so the microset obtained is just a subset of $Q_0$.
 Therefore we may assume that $J_k$ intersects only one of the sets $Q_i^*$ for all large enough $k$, since the contribution from other sets either approaches a subset of $Q_0$, a singleton, or disappears completely.